MosesSupposes/Purescript-By-Example/text/chapter6.md

  ## Exercises

- 1. (Medium) Define a partial function which finds the maximum of a non-empty array of integers.
-Your function should have type `Partial => Array Int -> Int`.
+ 1. (Medium) Define a partial function `unsafeMaximum :: Partial => Array Int -> Int` which finds the maximum of a non-empty array of integers.
 Test out your function in PSCi using `unsafePartial`. _Hint_: Use the `maximum` function from `Data.Foldable`.
  1. (Medium) The `Action` class is a multi-parameter type class which defines an action of one type on another:

      ```haskell